 - E 968 – Erythritol.

-EPA is committed to liaise with the associations representing the main users of polyols for the preparation of their submission on usage level data as required.
+EPA liaised with the associations representing the main users of polyols for the preparation of their submission on usage level data to EFSA.

 The re-evaluation of polyols by EFSA shall be completed by end 2020.

 Provisions for use

 After the risk assessor has given its opinion on the safety of a food additive, it is up to the risk manager to propose relevant provisions for use.
 At international level, the risk manager is the Codex Committee on Food Additives (CCFA) whose role it is to forward draft food additives provisions in the General Standard for Food Additives (GSFA) for adoption by the Codex Alimentarius Commission.
 With an ADI “not specified”, all the polyols in the GSFA (erythritol, isomalt, lactitol, maltitol, mannitol, sorbitol, and xylitol) have been adopted as additives “permitted for use in food in general, unless otherwise specified, in accordance with GMP”.
 At its 86th meeting (June 2018), the Joint FAO/WHO Expert Committee on Food Additives (JECFA) concluded that based on the similarity of the chemical constituents of sorbitol syrup to the previoulsy evaluated sorbitol, maltitol syrup and polyglycitol syrup, there is no need for a separate evaluation of sorbitol syrup and estabished an ADI “not specified” for sorbitol syrup.
 The adopted provisions in the GSFA serve as a basis for several Member States’ legislation on polyols.